Code-Institute-Submissions/mtopircean-project1/README.md

 #### Frequent Visitors Target:
 1. Use the website as the official tool of information about the community and the church.

-## Deployment
+## Deployment and Local Development

 Deployment of the website was used with GitHub Pages support.
 Deployed website can be visited at the [link](https://mtopircean.github.io/project1/)

+#### How to Deploy:
 To deploy using GitHub pages:

-* Login or Sign Up to GitHub.
+1. Login or Sign Up to GitHub.
-* Open the project repository.
+2. Open the project repository.
-* Click on "Settings" on the navigation bar under the repository title.
+3. Click on "Settings" on the navigation bar under the repository title.
-* Click on "Pages" in the left hand navigation panel.
+4. Click on "Pages" in the left hand navigation panel.
-* Under "Source", choose which branch to deploy.
+5. Under "Source", choose which branch to deploy.
 This should be Main for newer repositories (older repositories may still use Master).
-* Choose which folder to deploy from, usually "/root".
+6. Choose which folder to deploy from, usually "/root".
-* Click "Save", then wait for it to be deployed.
+7. Click "Save", then wait for it to be deployed.
 It can take some time for the page to be fully * * deployed.
-* Your URL will be displayed above "Source".
+8. Your URL will be displayed above "Source".

+#### How to Fork
+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, mtopircean/project1
+3. Click the Fork button in the top right corner.

+#### How to Clone
+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, mtopircean/project1
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 ## Technologies